dotnet/msbuild/Documentation/project-docs/developer-guide.md

 Developers are generally encouraged to avoid adding commands to `dotnet.dll` or the CLI installer directly.
 This is appropriate for very general commands such as `restore`, `build`, `publish`, `test`, and `clean`, but is generally too broad of a distribution mechanism for new commands.

-Please create an issue and engage the repository maintainers if you feel there is a missing core command that you would like to add.
+Create an issue and engage the repository maintainers if you feel there is a missing core command that you would like to add.

 ### .NET Core Global Tools